Henauxg/ghx_proc_gen/README.md

 <p align="center"><img alt="socket_compatibility" src="docs/assets/socket_compatibility.png"></p>

 Rotating Model 2 in the above figures causes its top socket(s) (here `B`) to be different(s).
-Here we could use:
+For this example, we could use:
 ```rust
   // a socket `B` can only be connected to another `B` if their **relative** rotation is 0°
   sockets.add_constrained_rotated_connection(B, vec![ModelRotation::Rot0], vec![B]);
 ```
-Let's imagine that Model 1 and 2 had different sockets declarations on their top and bottom respectively, and that these sockets are only compatible when their relative rotation is 0° or 180°:
+Let's imagine that Model 1 and 2 had different sockets declarations on their top and bottom respectively, and that these sockets were only compatible when their relative rotation is 0° or 180°:
 ```rust
   // a socket `model_2_top` can only be connected to another `model_1_bottom`
   // if their **relative** rotation is 0° or 180°